Bob Dylan: 1970–1979: Return to touring and Christian music

-The 1975 tour with the Revue provided the backdrop to Dylan's film Renaldo and Clara, a sprawling narrative mixed with concert footage and reminiscences.
-Actor and playwright Sam Shepard accompanied the Revue and was to serve as screenwriter, but much of the film was improvised.
+The 1975 Rolling Thunder Revue also provided the backdrop to Dylan's film Renaldo and Clara, a sprawling narrative mixed with concert footage.
+Actor and playwright Sam Shepard accompanied the Revue to serve as screenwriter, but most of the film was improvised.
 Released in 1978, it received negative, sometimes scathing, reviews.
 Later in the year, a two-hour edit, dominated by the concert performances, was more widely released.
 In November 1976, Dylan appeared at the Band's farewell concert with Eric Clapton, Muddy Waters, Van Morrison, Neil Young and Joni Mitchell.
 Martin Scorsese's 1978 film of the concert, The Last Waltz, included most of Dylan's set.

 In 1978, Dylan embarked on a year-long world tour, performing 114 shows in Japan, the Far East, Europe and North America, to a total audience of two million.
 Dylan assembled an eight-piece band and three backing singers.
-Concerts in Tokyo in February and March were released as the live double album Bob Dylan at Budokan.
-Reviews were mixed.
-Robert Christgau awarded the album a C+ rating, while Janet Maslin defended it: "These latest live versions of his old songs have the effect of liberating Bob Dylan from the originals".
 When Dylan brought the tour to the US in September 1978, the press described the look and sound as a "Las Vegas Tour".
 The 1978 tour grossed more than $20 million, and Dylan told the Los Angeles Times that he had debts because "I had a couple of bad years.
 I put a lot of money into the movie, built a big house ... and it costs a lot to get divorced in California."
-In April and May 1978, Dylan took the same band and vocalists into Rundown Studios in Santa Monica, California, to record an album of new material, Street-Legal.
-It was described by Michael Gray as "after Blood On The Tracks, arguably Dylan's best record of the 1970s: a crucial album documenting a crucial period in Dylan's own life".
+In April and May 1978, Dylan took the same band into Rundown Studios in Santa Monica, California, to record Street-Legal.
+Critic Michael Gray wrote Street-Legal was "after Blood On The Tracks, arguably Dylan's best record of the 1970s, a crucial album documenting a crucial period in Dylan's own life".
 However, it had poor sound and mixing (attributed to Dylan's studio practices), muddying the instrumental detail until a remastered CD release in 1999 restored some of the songs' strengths.